 More information about the Charter can be found here.
 The Association's governance documents can be downloaded below:

 Throughout its history, the MBA has had a Royal Patron.
-The current patron of the MBA is HRH Prince Philip, The Duke of Edinburgh.
+From 1953 to 2021, HRH Prince Philip, The Duke of Edinburgh, has been an excellent patron of the MBA.
+You can find our statement on his passing here.

 The MBA is governed by its members through a distinguished Council of leading scientists and public figures including permanent representatives from the universities of Cambridge and Oxford, the Royal Society, the Physiological Society, the Zoological Society, the British Science Association, the Department for the Environment, Food and Rural Affairs (or successor body) and the Worshipful Company of Fishmongers.
 In addition to the permanent representatives, the Council also includes a number of members who are elected at the Annual General Meeting and who serve for a period of three years.
 The Council is also the Board of Trustees.